 MAS 230 - Kinesiology for Massage Therapy.
-5 Credits.
+4 Credits.
 This course integrates the massage therapy student's basic knowledge of human anatomy and physiology with the study of the muscles that coordinate movement and posture in the human body.
 Biomechanical principles of the muscles and joints are also covered.
-(PR: Admission to the MAS program)
+(PR: Admission to the MAS program; PR: BIOL 260 and AH 151; CO: MAS 240)

 MAS 235 - Student Clinic Massage.
 3 Credits.
 This course provides the student an opportunity to work with patients in a supervised environment.
 Interpreting patient medical information, developing treatment plans, practicing proper communication skills and utilizing the various techniques learned.
 The class offers the opportunity to build the confidence level and professionalism of the student.
-(CO: MAS 270)
+(PR: Admission to the MAS program, BIOL 260 and AH 151; CO: MAS 240)